-Monitoring means regularly checking the extent to which the measures described in the action plans are implemented on the ground, evaluating the results of these measures and gathering evidence of success to be reported on to the programme.
+Monitoring means regularly checking to which extent the measures described in the action plans are implemented on the ground, evaluating the results of these measures and gathering evidence of success to be reported to the programme.

-Due to its particular focus, phase 2 has a more local/regional character.
+Due to its particular focus, phase 2 has a more local/ regional character.
 But interregional cooperation remains important for the following reasons: